 What are the Benefits of Flexible Endoscopic Evlauation of Swallowing?

 NDoscopy Dysphagia Specialists provide expert care in dysphagia management.
-NDoscopy Dysphagia Specialists are prepared provide a research based, outcome-driven service to guide facilities in managing their patient’s dysphagia.
+NDoscopy Dysphagia Specialists provide a research based, outcome-driven service to guide facilities in managing their patient’s dysphagia.
 We provide a more objective means of quantifying dysphagia, including penetration and aspiration, residue and reflux.
 Our measures allow for functional tracking of patient outcomes.
 Contact us for more information about data tracking.

 When a Clinical Bedside Swallow isn't enough...